Date of Policy: 17 January 2018

 - All staff at The Thanet and its user groups must ensure that they know the child protection procedures that are in force at The Thanet and which staff member is responsible for child protection issues.

-- In some cases advice can be first sought from the Thanet’s Co-ordinator or director responsible for child protection support at the Thanet.
-However, this should not preclude a direct referral to MASH particularly if there is any element of immediate risk and the Co-ordinator/responsible director cannot be contacted.
+- In some cases advice can be first sought from the Thanet’s Safeguarding leads or director responsible for child protection support at the Thanet.
+However, this should not preclude a direct referral to MASH particularly if there is any element of immediate risk and the Safeguarding leads/responsible director cannot be contacted.

 - Referrals must always be made to the Camden Multi Agency Safeguarding Hub (“MASH”) on at 020 7974 3317 (9am to 5pm) or 020 7974 4444 (out of hours) if there are signs that a child under the age of 18 years, or an unborn baby (in the case of a teenage parent):